datacarpentry/spreadsheets-socialsci/_episodes/02-reformatting.md

 * White space to the top and to the left of the data.
 * There are two header line types with different data items in each
-* One of the header line has two seperate data items
+* One of the header line has two separate data items

 What we would want is a spreadsheet which looks more like [this](../data/report_data_c.xlsx)